If you want to stay on track with the diet portion of the 21 Day Fix, plan your meals.

 You should always go to the grocery store with a list of foods to buy.
 Or, you will find yourself in aisles you don’t belong looking at foods you shouldn’t be eating.
 It really is the best way to stay on track with your diet(and ultimately, spend less money too!).

 For the 21 Day Fix diet, you should be eating mostly whole foods.
 This means the majority of your grocery shopping will be done around the outer perimeter of the grocery store, which is always where all the good stuff is hidden.

 I used this grocery list for the 21 Day Fix by printing it out and making a note in the margins of how many servings of each container I needed for the week.
 I would put a checkmark next to the items as I added them to my cart.

 Click here to get your own copy to print.

-The most up to date food list with containers is available with a Team Beachbody Club membership(30-day free trial) with the digital download or program purchase.
+The most up to date food list with containers is available with a Team Beachbody Club Membership(30-day free trial).
 There you will find more detail than I could ever provide to the foods and corresponding food amounts.

 Shakeology and the 21 Day Fix?

 I’ve been receiving numerous questions about Shakeology and the 21 Day Fix portion approach diet, here a couple of the most frequently asked questions I receive: